aws-samples/container-resiliency/patterns/observability/eks-event-centralization-discoverability/README.md

 ## Intial Setup

+### Enable AWS Health Organizational View within the management account **

+You must [enable Organizational View in AWS Health](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html?icmpid=docs_awshealth_console) to obtain a centralized, aggregated view of AWS Health events across your entire AWS organization.
+You can verify that this is enabled through the console or by running the following command using the AWS CLI:  `aws health describe-health-service-status-for-organization` .
+You should see `{ "healthServiceAccessStatusForOrganization": "ENABLED" }`.

+A Business, Enterprise On-Ramp, or Enterprise Support plan from AWS Support is required to use the AWS Health API and to complete this step.

 ### Delegate administration from management account to a central tooling account

 Setup an AWS account within the Organization to be the tooling account for this solution.
 This account will be used to centralize notifications and discovery.